idlesign/django-sitetree/docs/source/templatesmod.rst

  * `sitetree/menu_bootstrap.html`

-   This template can be used to construct *menu contents* for Boostrap Navbar.
+   This template can be used to construct *menu contents* for Bootstrap Navbar.

    .. warning::